 I’ve used a few videos from this site and always found them interesting and educational.
-However, like many secular curricula, they don’t have a Christian worldview or values which will be offputting to some parents.
+However, like many secular curricula, they don’t have a Christian worldview or values, which will be offputting to some parents.

-This is also a secular curriculum that’s funded by Google Grants and the Bill and Melinda Foundation (as you can see on their ‘About’ page).
+This is also a secular curriculum funded by Google Grants and the Bill and Melinda Foundation (as you can see on their ‘About’ page).

 Because I’m a big fan of Classical education, I decided to include this link to a classical education curriculum for free.
-Like Ambleside, you may be able to get a lot of the books which are past copyright for free online.
+Like Ambleside, you may get a lot of the books that are past copyright for free online.
 But, you may also need to buy a few.
 It depends on what you decide to purchase.
 Like Ambleside, you can get a lot of books on audio from Audible (affiliate link).
 To see if you like it, you get the first month free.